DUP reiterates it will not re-enter Stormont until protocol replaced

 One year ago, former First Minister Paul Givan (DUP) resigned as part of his party’s protest over the post-Brexit deal.

-The DUP contends the protocol is a border in the Irish Sea and is undermining the union between Northern Ireland and Great Britain.
+The DUP contends the protocol is a border in the Irish Sea and is undermining the union between Northern Ireland and Great Britain as well as hampering trade.

+Northern Ireland Secretary Chris Heaton-Harris spoke of his disappointment in a series of tweets at reaching the one-year anniversary of the impasse.

+“Today marks one year since the then-First Minister of Northern Ireland resigned.
+Twelve months and one Assembly election later, it is disappointing that people in Northern Ireland still do not have the strong devolved government that they deserve,” he said.

 Negotiations between the UK and the EU on the protocol remain ongoing.

+“I think he shares the same assessment, that there does appear to be good soundings coming from what is happening,” she said.

+“People seem to have went quiet, I hope that that means that they’re working really hard, that they’re going to get to a point where there is a deal on the protocol.
+I hope that that happens speedily, I would encourage both sides to continue doing what they’re doing.”

-Speaking after his meeting with Mr Martin, Sir Jeffrey said it had been a “useful and constructive conversation”.
+Earlier Sir Jeffrey described his meeting with Mr Martin as a “useful and constructive conversation”.

 He said: “Over eighteen months ago we outlined the parameters for the way forward.
 We set our tests and those continue to be our yardstick for measuring any deal between the EU and UK.